Leamington and Warwick Tramways

 Leamington and Wariwck Tramways crew

-A blow-up of the above photo showing the crew, both of whom are wearing standard BETCo insignia: 'Magnet & Wheel' cap badge above an employee number, with an employee number on the bearer's left-hand collar and 'L & W T' initials on the right-hand collar.
+An enlargement of the above photograph showing the crew, both of whom are wearing standard BETCo insignia: 'Magnet & Wheel' cap badge above an employee number, with an employee number on the bearer's left-hand collar and 'L & W T' initials on the right-hand collar.

 Leamington and Warwick Electric Tramways cap badge